marek-g/rust-fui/doc/layout_margin.md

 There is `Margin` attached value that can be added to any control to add margin.

-## Rules for control developers
+## Notes for control developers

-Each control is responsible for respecting `Margin` attached value.
+The `ControlObject` trait implementation for `StyledControl<D>` takes care of respecting these attached values automatically for every control.